awslabs/ask-bedrock/README.md

   <img width="1000" src="https://raw.githubusercontent.com/awslabs/ask-bedrock/main/README.svg">
 </p>

-This tool is a wrapper around the low-level Amazon Bedrock APIs and [Langchain](https://python.langchain.com/docs/integrations/llms/bedrock).
+This tool is a wrapper around the low-level Amazon Bedrock APIs.
 Its main added value is that it locally persists AWS account and model configuration to enable quick and easy interaction.

 ## Installation